raj713335/INTELEGIX/README.md

-A cross platform desktop application for monitoring and analyzing from a live camera feed or videos files to analyse data for
+A cross-platform desktop application for monitoring and analyzing from a live camera feed or videos files to analyze data for

-    1. Classroom environment: How much students are participating in discussions, how is the discipline in the class etc
+    1. Classroom environment: How much students are participating in discussions, how is the discipline in the class, etc

-    2. Corridor environment (outside classroom): Gents entering ladies washrooms and vice versa.
+    2. Corridor environment (outside classroom): Gents entering ladies' washrooms and vice versa.

-    3. Hostel environment: Students outside dorms after designated timings, Unauthorized entry in campus etc
+    3. Hostel environment: Students outside dorms after designated timings, Unauthorized entry in campus, etc

-    4. School Buses: Driver drowsy, driver talking on cellphone while driving, driver/conductor smoking in the bus etc
+    4. School Buses: Driver drowsy, a driver talking on a cellphone while driving, driver/conductor smoking in the bus, etc

-    5. Online Exam : To monitor if the student is participating in any malpractices like using cell phones , talking, looking here and there etc.
+    5. Online Exam: To monitor if the student is participating in any malpractices like using cell phones, talking, looking here and there etc.

-After Videos are analysed using Machine Learning , it saves and sends data via Email,Whats App Bots,and Telegram Bots via API Tokens/keys.
+After Videos are analysed using Machine & Deep Learning, it saves and sends data via Email, What's App Bots, and Telegram Bots via API Tokens/keys.

-This Application was created for Participating in HackerEarth Challenges hack-ed-v10 for K12 Techno Services.
+This Application was created for Participating in HackerEarth Challenges hack-ed-v10 for K12 Techno Services. <a href="https://www.hackerearth.com/challenges/hackathon/hack-ed-v10/">Hack-ED V1.0</a>

 ## THEME 1 (Intelligent Video Monitoring) :camera_flash: